semgrep/semgrep-rules/README.md

 ## Using the Semgrep rules repository

-Run existing and custom Semgrep rules locally with the Semgrep command line interface (Semgrep CLI) or continuously with Semgrep in CI while using Semgrep AppSec Platform.
-To start using Semgrep rules, see [Semgrep tutorial](https://semgrep.dev/learn), [Getting started with Semgrep CLI](https://semgrep.dev/docs/getting-started/), and [Getting started with Semgrep App](https://semgrep.dev/docs/semgrep-app/getting-started-with-semgrep-app/).
-To write your own Semgrep rules, see the [Semgrep tutorial](https://semgrep.dev/learn) and [documentation on writing rules](https://semgrep.dev/docs/writing-rules/overview/).
+To start writing and using Semgrep rules, see [Learn Semgrep syntax](https://semgrep.dev/learn) and [Writing rules](https://semgrep.dev/docs/writing-rules/overview/).
+Then, run existing and custom Semgrep rules locally with the [Semgrep command line interface (Semgrep CLI)](https://semgrep.dev/docs/getting-started/) or [continuously with Semgrep in CI while using Semgrep AppSec Platform](https://semgrep.dev/docs/semgrep-app/getting-started-with-semgrep-app/).

 ## Writing Semgrep rules